Let’s Discuss Traditional Credit Scoring

 This is where we tap into a data source wherein almost each and everyone in the adult population owns: mobile data.
 This is not an unchartered source though.
 For FinScore, we have been in the business of predictive data analytics for credit risk management for more than eight (8) years.

 Telco Data is the shortened word for Telecommunication data.
 Also known as mobile network data (MNO), this data category is comprised of texting usage, data usage, voice usage, top-up patterns, SIM age, among others.

 Here at FinScore, we use over 400 telco data variables that we are utilizing a highly predictive credit score.
 Our proprietary, Artificial Intelligence (AI) and machine learning technology developed by our data scientists is the engine that provides the firepower in making these happen.
 Each credit score pull is being delivered in less than a second.

 Alternative data credit scoring, specifically Telco Data, has the ability to verify, analyze, and assess the creditworthiness of the credit-invisible customers.
-The credit-invisible market, also called the unbanked market, is a chunk of the population who does not have any financial history they can leverage if they need to apply for a loan.
+The credit-invisible market, also called the unbanked market, is a chunk of the population who does not have any financial history, can leverage if they need to apply for a loan.

 In the Philippines, in which our company is headquartered, 70% of the population remains unbanked.
 Telco data credit scoring can be the solution for banks and financial institutions in the Philippines to finally make the invisible market, visible.
 Not only visible but also reachable and possibly become viable for future financially inclusive loan products.